skolson/sqlcipher-openssl-build/README.md

     ...
 ```

 Using this configuration, running Gradle task `sqlcipherBuildAll` will run all the tasks required to perform the designated builds.
+Only build tasks supported on the host running gradle will be run, others will be skipped.

 In the above DSL, SqlCipher 4.5.0 would be built using a source archive (useGit = false) from Github (.zip if running Gradle on windows, .tar.gz if not).
 The **builds(...)** function indicates Visual Studio 64 bit, MingW64, and two android builds would be performed.
 These would happen only if gradle is being run on a Windows host.
 If gradle is being run on a linux host, then only the two android and one linuxX64 builds run.
 All targets produced would reside in the project buildDir/targets directory, each buildType having its own subdirectory. the project buildDir directory will also contain "srcOpenssl" and one "srcSqlcipher" subdirectory each for OpenSSL and SqlCipher.
 Each of there will contain one subdirectory for each configured build type, containing source and all respective build artifacts.